Things to Do in Tangier – A Local Guide’s Perspective

 - Trust busy, simple kitchens

 Tangier is often part of a longer route through Morocco.
-For a full overview of itineraries, transport, and how to connect the north with the rest of the country, you can also explore my Morocco Travel Guide, written from a local perspective.
+For a full overview of itineraries, transport, and how to connect the north with the rest of the country, you can also explore my Morocco Itinerary, written from a local perspective.

 Frequently Asked Questions About Visiting Tangier